NYPD Cop Suspended After Appearing to Use Banned Chokehold to Detain Man

 What to Know

-- An NYPD officer was suspended without pay hours after video surfaced showing him appearing to put a man into a banned chokehold while trying to detain him at a Queens beach
+- An NYPD officer seen on video putting a man in what Commissioner Dermot Shea said was a banned chokehold was charged Thursday

-- Police Commissioner Dermot Shea said Monday the swift action was a sign of “unprecedented times"
+- The officer was suspended without pay hours after the video surfaced of the apparent banned chokehold used while trying to detain a man at a Queens beach

 - The officer involved once faced criminal charges alleging he pistol-whipped a teenage suspect and broke two of his teeth, records show